nocejo/trev/README.md

 Perl extension for the GNU Readline/History Library.

-You will need to install it from your distribution (this is libterm-readline-gnu-perl.deb package in debian-like) or to get it from CPAN.
+You will need to install it from your distribution (this is libterm-readline-gnu-perl.deb package in debian-like) or get it from CPAN.

 # CONFIGURATION